 This is great, too!
 Marion channelled the '60s with side bangs and a high ponytail, which I suspect had the help of a fall to give it so much length.
 The eyes are a subtle smoky in purple, to pick up on the dress, with peachy-pink cheeks and lips (though that lip liner is borderline problematic).
 What can I say?
 Marion's not to everyone's taste, but she's always my personal number one.

-Who else thinks Emily should hire this makeup artist—Florrie White from the UK—and ditch whoever was giving her heavy-handed stuff like this?
-She looks amazing with a softer palette and more delicate brow (although seems to have lost the tails now?).
+Emily looks amazing with a softer palette and more delicate brow.
 Notice the angular edge of the shadow, which is a very important micro-trend at the moment.

 This one is even better.
 I'm going gaga for the lip colour, which is doing incredible things for Emily's skin tone—and is the perfect compliment to her new, blonder hair colour.
 With little other makeup save for a sweep of blush and some mascara, she looks prettier than ever.

 Natalie's another (former) beauty crush who hasn't been on the red carpet circuit in a few years.
 So it's great to see her back with an big statement: an unexpected swipe of bright blue along the upper lash lines.
 I love it!
 Her brows have become nice and full, and she always did look chic in a sleek updo.
 Perhaps she could tone down the lashes.